aswnrj/ml-research/README.md

 ### Review for quiz 1
 - Went through a few questions
-- Solve more questions for quiz 1
+- Solve more questions for quiz 1#   R e s N e t  
+ 